Anteros79/KiroDSStarAgent/README.md

 ```

 The system will:
-1. Validate configuration and AWS credentials
+1. Validate configuration and model provider connection (Ollama or Bedrock)
-2. Initialize the Bedrock model and specialist agents
+2. Initialize the model and specialist agents
 3. Display a ready prompt for queries

 Example session: